Gareth Southgate’s Management Style And The Team Mentality Of England 2018

 4) Attitude In Defeat

 Upon announcing the team, Southgate has spoken about learning from failures and growing from them; there has never been a ‘we cannot lose, we must win!’ mantra set for this England team.
-The mentality goes hand in hand with the ‘Pressure Levels’ we spoke of earlier, but also shows that failure is not something to be feared but learned from.
+The mentality and management style goes hand in hand with the ‘Pressure Levels’ we spoke of earlier, but also shows that failure is not something to be feared but learned from.
 After their devastating defeat against Croatia on Wednesday, the England Manager still sung the praises of the team he created and through the inevitable disappointment panged optimism and the opportunity for his team to learn, grow and improve because of it!

-We couldn’t quite manage the trophy this year, but the team and the nation’s new icon, Gareth Southgate have given us something to take away and apply to our businesses, organisations and teams of our own.
+We couldn’t quite manage the trophy this year, but the team and the nation’s new icon, Gareth Southgate have certainly given us something to take away and apply to our businesses, organisations and teams of our own.